What is gastroenteritis?

-Most dogs with gastroenteritis will have intermittent episodes of vomiting and diarrhea.
-The vomit may contain foamy, yellowish bile, especially after the stomach has been emptied.
-Many owners will observe "dry heaving" or "gagging" after their pet eats or drinks.
-Characteristically, there will be large volumes of diarrhea produced three to six times a day.
-The diarrhea may have a "soft ice cream" consistency and is often pale in color.
+Characteristically, there will be large volumes of diarrhea produced several times a day.
+The diarrhea may have the consistency a soft-serve ice cream.
 Many dogs will be tender when picked up around the abdomen or will resist handling of the stomach and hindquarters.
-Most dogs affected with gastroenteritis will appear less active and have a decreased appetite.
-A low-grade fever is common.
+Most dogs affected with gastroenteritis will appear less active (lethargic) and have a decreased appetite.
+A low-grade fever is also common.
 Dehydration can occur quickly if the vomiting and diarrhea persists for more than twenty-four hours.

 How is gastroenteritis diagnosed?

 Gastroenteritis is a diagnosis of exclusion.
 This means that your veterinarian will eliminate or rule out other more serious causes of the clinical signs before making a general diagnosis such as gastroenteritis.
-The first step toward determining what is causing a pet's vomiting, diarrhea, lethargy and other associated clinical signs are a good medical history.
+The first step toward determining what is causing a dog's vomiting, diarrhea, lethargy, and other associated clinical signs are a good medical history.

 Some key information in your dog's medical history includes:

-- Your dog's current diet, how much you feed and the frequency of feeding
+- Your dog's current diet, how much you feed and how often you feed your dog.

-- Everything your dog ate or drank within the past forty-eight hours
+- Everything your dog ate or drank within the past 48 hours.

-- Any medications or supplements given within the past month
+- Any medications, vitamins, or supplements given within the past month

 After obtaining the medical history, your veterinarian will perform a thorough physical examination.
 Your veterinarian will look for evidence of dehydration, abdominal pain or tenderness, bloating or gas, swellings, or any other physical abnormality.
-Your dog's temperature and other vital signs will be recorded.
+Your dog's temperature and other vital signs (heart rate and respiratory rate) will be recorded.